Fatman13/devgrants/open-grant-proposals/chain-co.md

 <!-- Please describe in details what your final deliverable for this project will be.
 Include a specification of the project and what functionality the software will deliver when it is finished. -->

-Chain-co solution will be running in between a pool of redundant Fileccoin daemon of different flavors and a proxy agent.
+Chain-co solution will be running in between a pool of redundant Fileccoin daemons of different flavors and a proxy agent.

 ![arch](https://raw.githubusercontent.com/hunjixin/imgpool/master/chain-co.png)